navin20/Deep-Learning-Term-Project/README.md

 https://github.com/tensorflow/models/blob/master/research/object_detection

-File videopretrained and image pretrained is for testing the sample images and video using pretrained model
+File videopretrained.py and imagepretrained.py is for testing the sample images and video using pretrained model

 data sets is from random google images